 A probabilistic analysis was used to evaluate all primary outcomes for apalutamide+ADT as compared to ADT alone, for a base-case cohort of Canadian men with newly diagnosed mCSPC.
 Cost estimates were characterized by gamma distributions, as derived by the mean and standard error (SE).
-Health state utility estimates and probabilities for events were characterized by beta distributions, as derived from the mean and SE.
-(Supplemental Table 1) For estimates that did not have a value for SE, this was estimated as 25% of the expected range.
-Cholesky decomposition of the covariance matrix was used to correlate the parameters of the utilized lognormal distributions.
-The ICER was evaluated for apalutamide+ADT versus ADT alone.
+Health state utility estimates and probabilities for events were characterized by beta distributions, as derived from the mean and SE (Supplementary Table 1; available at cuaj.ca) For estimates that did not have a value for SE, this was estimated as 25% of the expected range.
+Cholesky decomposition of the covariance matrix was used to correlate the parameters of the utilized log-normal distributions.
+The ICER was evaluated for apalutamide+ADT vs. ADT alone.